-- Visitors to Orange County, North Carolina spent \$184 million dollars in 2016, an increase of 1.54% from 2015.
+- Visitors to Orange County, North Carolina spent \$192.6 million dollars in 2016, an increase of 4.7% from 2015.
 If this trend continues, growth in payroll and tax receipts will continue. - Increasing taxable sales.
 Retail sales in North Carolina are trending upward and consumer confidence is high.
-Local sales taxes for the fiscal year ending June 30, 2017 are expected to grow by 4.0% from those for the fiscal year ended June 30, 2016. - Low unemployment rate of 4.7%, which is below the state average. - Increased visitor spending.
-Orange County has seen a 7.75% increase in visitor spending over the previous year.
+Local sales taxes for the fiscal year ending June 30, 2017 are expected to grow by 4% from those for the fiscal year ended June 30, 2016.